wanderdust/newsletter/content/posts/019_building_a_self_service_data_api/index.md

 ### Hot & Cold Data

 In some cases, we need to serve data in real time - for example, if we are monitoring for fraudulent logins into a user account, we need to act very quickly from when the fraudulent user logs in to taking an action to block the account, particularly for platform where there is money involved.
 In these use cases we may choose to bypass the warehouse completely and send the data directly

+We used trino ...

+But you can also combine both your hot data and cold data into a single operational store (ie Postgres) and combine queries that way.